nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/oop/README.md

 ---

 **[phonebook package]** Define two classes, namely PhoneBookArray and PhoneBookList implementing the PhoneBook interface (reported below).
-The three methods searchByName, searchByLastname, searchByNumber of the interface have to designed for returning the first instance found.
+The three methods searchByName, searchByLastname, searchByNumber of the PhoneBook interface have to designed for returning the first instance found.
-*

 * PhoneBookArray internally models the phone book as a ```Person[]```.
 * PhoneBookList internally models the phone book as a ```ArrayList<Person>```.